-х (Required).
+x (Required).
 An object that describes species (taxa).
-This includes phyloseq-class, otu_table-class, taxonomyTable-class, phylo. eqtaxa (Required).
+This includes phyloseq-class, otu_table-class, taxonomyTable-class, phylo.

+eqtaxa (Required).
 The species names, or indices, that should be merged together.
-If length(eqtaxa) < 2, then the object x will be returned safely unchanged. archetype The index of eqtaxa indicating the species that should be kept (default is 1) to represent the summed/merged group of species/taxa/OTUs.
-If archetype is not an index or index-name in eqtaxa, the first will be used, and the value in archetype will be used as the index-name for the new species.
+If length(eqtaxa) < 2, then the object x will be returned safely unchanged.

+archetype (Optional).
+A single-length numeric or character.
+The index of eqtaxa, or OTU

+ID, indicating the species that should be kept to represent the summed/merged group of species/taxa/OTUs.
+The default is to use the OTU with the largest count total if counts are available, or to use 1 (the first OTU in eqtaxa) otherwise.
+If archetype is not a valid index or index-name in eqtaxa, the first will be used, and the value in archetype will be used as the index-name for the new species.